St. Thomas is paradise.

 I guess you could read the online reviews from someone that visited St. Thomas 5 years ago.

-You could read my completely reliable and unbiased recommendations below for St. Thomas hotels.
+You could read my (mostly) reliable and unbiased recommendations below for St. Thomas hotels and resorts.

-What are the 4 Best Hotels in St. Thomas?
+Which are the Best Hotels in St. Thomas?

 2. Sapphire Beach Resort

 3. Limetree Beach Resort

 Insider’s Tip: St. Thomas is a small island.
 There are a limited number of resorts and therefore a limited number of rooms available.
 As those rooms get booked up the prices also go up.
 So always book your hotel sooner rather than later to ensure availability and the best rates and deals.